Modifying Your Dog's Barking Behavior

 This is a common behavior for herding dogs - the cheerleaders and “fun police” of the canine world.
 As other dogs (or humans) romp and play, the play-barker runs around the edges, barking, sometimes nipping heels.

 If you’re in a location where neighbors won’t complain and the other dogs tolerate the behavior, you might just leave this one alone.
-With children, however, the behavior’s not appropriate, and the dog should be managed by removing him from the play area, rather than risk bites to children.
+With children, however, barking behavior is not appropriate, and the dog should be managed by removing him from the play area, rather than risk bites to children.

 If you do want to modify play-barking behavior, use negative punishment - where the dog’s behavior makes the good stuff go away.
 When the barking starts, use a time-out marker such as “Oops!
 Too bad!” and gently remove your dog from the playground for one to three minutes.
 A tab - a short 6 to 12 inch leash left attached to his collar - makes this maneuver easier.
 Then release him to play again.
 Over time, as he realizes that barking ends his fun, he may start to get the idea.
 Or he may not - this is a pretty hardwired behavior, especially with the herding breeds.
 You may just resort to finding appropriate times when you allow play-barking to happen.